 Description: This course emphasizes object-oriented JAVA programming with a concentration on problem-solving and algorithm development and is the equivalent of a first semester college-level course in Computer Science.
 It includes an introduction to the study of data structures, design, documentation, and abstraction.
 This course is designed to prepare students for the Advanced Placement Examination administered by the College Board in May.
 Students will take the Computer Science A Advanced Placement exam.
-Previous experience in computer programming is helpful.
+Previous experience in computer programming is helpful as well as a strong math background and critical thinking skills.